nimaester/nimaester/README.md

 I'm keen on details and a firm believer in teamwork and equality.
 I enjoy working in diverse groups and I always strive for personal growth.
 When I'm not coding, I enjoy taking walks with my dogs (we have 6 little chihuahuas in our household), Listening to music, and watching videos about new technologies that are out there. <br>

 I am currently working on personal projects that helps me grow my knowledge for software engineering.
-I am open to new opportunities and would like to hear from you.
+I am open to new opportunities and would like to hear from you. <br>

 My email is nimtayo@gmail.com <br>

 You can check my online portfolio here: https://nimpersonalsite.netlify.app/#/ <br>

-You can also add me on LinkedIn:https://www.linkedin.com/in/nimtayo/
+You can also add me on LinkedIn: https://www.linkedin.com/in/nimtayo/

 <!--